alexkitching/Winters-Rite/README.md

  The Project was a great opportunity for me to explore previously unfamiliar areas (Networking for Example) as well as a way for me to become comfortable with Unity.
 Due to unforeseen circumstances the game did not reach a finished stage in which I was happy with however the quality and quantity of work in which I produced during the project is some of which I'm proud of.

- I was Primarily Responsible for the Programming of the Game however also took part in design discussions.
+ I was Primarily Responsible for the Programming of the Game however also took part in design discussions as well as production of the Spear Weapon Model using 3Ds Max.

  **Features:** <br>
  Local and Unity Matchmaking Multiplayer <br/>